+8.03-When a pitcher takes his position at the beginning of each inning, or when he relieves another pitcher, he shall be permitted to pitch not to exceed eight preparatory pitches to his catcher during which play shall be suspended.
+A league by its own action may limit the number of preparatory pitches to less than eight preparatory pitches.
+Such preparatory pitches shall not consume more than one minute of time.
+If a sudden emergency causes a pitcher to enter the game without any opportunity to warm up, the umpire in chief shall allow him as many pitches as the umpire deems necessary.
 8.04-When the bases are unoccupied, the pitcher shall deliver the ball to the batter within 20 seconds after he receives the ball.
 Each time the pitcher delays the game by violating this rule, the umpire shall call "Ball."
 The intent of this rule is to avoid unnecessary delays.
 The umpire shall insist that the catcher return the ball promptly to the pitcher, and that the pitcher take his position on the rubber promptly.
 An obvious delay by the pitcher should instantly be penalized by the umpire.
 8.05-If there is a runner, or runners, it is a balk when -

-- (a) The pitcher, while touching the pitcher's plate, makes any motion naturally associated with his pitch and fails to make such delivery.
-If a left-handed or right-handed pitcher swings his free foot past the back edge of the pitcher's rubber, he is required to pitch to the batter except to throw to second base on a pick-off play; - (b) "O"Zone Play Only The pitcher, while touching his plate, feints a throw to first or third base and fails to complete the throw. - (c) "O"Zone Play Only The pitcher, while touching his plate, fails to step direct toward a base before throwing to that base;
+(a) The pitcher, while touching the pitcher's plate, makes any motion naturally associated with his pitch and fails to make such delivery.
+If a left-handed or righthanded pitcher swings his free foot past the back edge of the pitcher's rubber, he is required to pitch to the batter except to throw to second base on a pick-off play;

+(b) "O"Zone Play Only The pitcher, while touching his plate, feints a throw to first or third base and fails to complete the throw.

+(c) "O"Zone Play Only The pitcher, while touching his plate, fails to step direct toward a base before throwing to that base;

 COMMENT: Requires the pitcher, while touching his plate, to step directly toward a base before throwing to that base.
-If a pitcher turns or spins off of his free foot without actually stepping or if he turns his body and throws before stepping, it is a balk.
+If a pitcher turns or spins off his free foot without actually stepping or if he turns his body and throws before stepping, it is a balk.
 A pitcher is to step directly toward a base before throwing to that base and is required to throw (except to second base) because he steps.
 It is a balk if, with runners on first and third, the pitcher steps toward third and does not throw, merely to bluff the runner back to third; then seeing the runner on first start for second, turn and step toward and throw to first base.
 It is legal for a pitcher to feint a throw to second base.